 You get the idea.

 In each of these scenarios, there is not an overt act of sexism at work.
-But add them up and you’re looking at a long career of wage losses, “mommy tracking” and losing credit for your work and ideas.
+But add them up and you’re looking at a long career of wage losses, “mommy tracking” and losing credit for your work and ideas — all because of subtle sexism.
 I recognize that all women professionals – including myself – have benefited greatly from trailblazers who dedicated their lives to ensure our right to vote, attend college and pursue countless amazing opportunities.
 But, as the scenarios illustrate, our work is not done.

 As a woman leader – or male leader – in your organization, don’t tolerate this gender bias.
 Here are some tips to combat subtle sexism at work:

 - I’m gonna let you finish – Research shows that women are interrupted at twice the rate of men.
 Make it clear that every voice counts.
 Set a ‘no interruptions’ rule and if someone cuts a co-worker off, interject and allow him or her to finish.
 People will get the message.

 - Help a sister out – Don’t fall into the trap of being “one of the guys.”
 Support women who are junior to you and make alliances with your female peers.
 Support each other in meetings and celebrate each other’s successes.
 There is always room for more at the top.

 - Don’t move the goal posts – Studies show that women are often held to higher standards and evaluated more harshly than their male peers.
 Eliminate vague criteria that relies on ‘gut feelings’ and personalities.
 Be specific about what great performance looks like, and set goals that are measurable.

 - Hmmm…come again? – If you hear a sexist joke, don’t laugh along.
 If you hear a female team member described as “too ambitious” or “aggressive” ask if they would have responded the same way if she were a man.
 Calmly point out the sexism, however automatic or unintended.
 Sometimes you gotta call a spade and spade.